-As a member of the Texas Main Street Program city since 2000, Farmersville strives to be recognized annually by the national Main Street America program.
-The program consistently meets the state requirements for participation in the program, using both state and local funds for the restoration of several buildings in the central CBD as well as significant streetscape improvements along McKinney Street.
+As a member of the Texas Main Street Program city since 2000, Farmersville has used state and local funds for the restoration of several buildings in the central CBD as well as significant streetscape improvements along McKinney Street.
 The City's 4B Community Development Corporation helps to manage and financially support the Main Street Program through its half-cent sales tax and works to promote the downtown and business located there.
-Currently the Main Street program is hiring for a new director.